MengLeZhang/MCS-dashboard-data-download/README.md

 Then the script will loop these actions for every local authority in England (n = 313 on dashboard):
 - select a local authority
 - click the download button to download the installations over time data
-- renames the downloaded file and moves it to `/data`
+- renames the downloaded file and moves it to `/data`.
+By default, it uses my computer's download directory (adjust in `utils.R`)
 - unselects the local authority (for the next local authority)

-There is a delay between actions to adjust for network speeds and to avoid innudating the MCS dashboard with requests.
+There is a delay between actions to adjust for network speeds and to avoid inundating the MCS dashboard with requests.

-Script YY
+Script `unzip and create file.R` takes the zip files and manipulates them into single tables by technology.
+Currently only outputs solar pv (saved in outputs)